Petercov/py-source-sdk-2013/README.md

 Please let me know if you have any issues.
 Pull requests are welcome too!

 ## Quick-start
-Currently tested on Windows (VS2010 & VS2013 Express) and OSX (XCode 5) only:
+Currently tested on Windows (VS2013 Community) and OSX (XCode 6.1) only:

 1. Run [mp/src/createpysourceprojects](mp/src/createpysourceprojects)
 2. Open games.sln or games.xproj and compile